vshulman/RubyRhymes/README.md

 - _multiple.txt_ : Word to pronunciation-encoding (ex.
 TOMATO => TOMATO TOMATO(2))
 - _words.txt_ : Pronunciation-encoding to syllable rhyme key and syllable count (ex.
 TOMATO => \2R 3)
-- _rhymes.txt_ : Rhyme-key to pronunciation-encodings of words that rhyme with it (ex. \2R => POTATO SAITO TOMATO) from here on, it's fairly intuative what needs to be done. `multiple.txt` is only has keys when the word actually has multiple pronunciations, so _CAT_ will yield nothing there, meaning we can continue to to check in `words.txt`.
+- _rhymes.txt_ : Rhyme-key to pronunciation-encodings of words that rhyme with it (ex. \2R => POTATO SAITO TOMATO)

+from here on, it's fairly intuitive what needs to be done. `multiple.txt` is only has keys when the word actually has multiple pronunciations, so _CAT_ will yield nothing there, meaning we can continue to check in `words.txt`.

 ## TODO